Updated: Feb 18

-I was rummaging through photo albums the other day, specifically to find great blog content.
+I was rummaging through some albums the other day, specifically to find great blog content.
 They did not disappoint.
-Enjoy these never-before seen vintage photos of Chuck E. Cheese.
+Enjoy these never-before seen vintage snapshots of ShowBiz Pizza Place.

 All that floundering worked up an appetite, and it looks like my friends and I made short work of that pizza.
 Looking at these photos is making me hungry.